webscraperio/web-scraper-documentation/docs/Parsers/Regex parser.md

 # Regex match parser
-Extract a substring from a string by using a regular expressions.
-You can learn more about regular expressions on [RegExr][regexr].
+Regular Expression is used to extract a substring from a string.
+To learn more about regular expressions see [RegExr][regexr].

 ## Configuration options